rouanw/rouanw.github.io/publications/index.md

 ## Articles

+{% include _promo.html title="Are your tests slowing you down?" type="Article on" publication="TechBeacon" url="https://techbeacon.com/are-your-app-tests-slowing-you-down" imageUrl="images/snail.png" description="Application tests are useful because they help you go faster.
+They help you to make changes to your code without fear of breaking existing functionality.
+That said, I’ve seen teams get slowed down by their approach to testing.
+Here's how you can avoid that fate." %}

 {% include _promo.html title="Don't be a DevOps hero" type="Article on" publication="TechBeacon" url="http://techbeacon.com/dont-be-devops-hero-youre-just-creating-devops-silo" imageUrl="images/don_t_be_a_devops_hero_silos.jpg" description="Many organizations stumble on their DevOps journeys because, even as they focus on breaking down silos, the teams formed to champion DevOps end up becoming silos themselves.
 Here's a look at how these DevOps heroes are created, why it’s problematic, and a few techniques to help you avoid this trap." %}

 {% include _promo.html title="3 techniques for stress-free release management" type="Article on" publication="TechBeacon" url="http://techbeacon.com/3-devops-techniques-stress-free-release-management" imageUrl="images/stress.jpg" description="Thanks to an explosion of DevOps tools and techniques, releasing new features no longer needs to be a stressful, all-weekend slumber party.
 What follows are a few release management techniques that you can use to take the stress out of releases and get a good night’s sleep." %}